Skip to main content

 Social Media Is Just a Slice of Church Marketing

 Without a doubt, social media marketing is essential for churches wishing to be successful and relevant in today’s online age.
 It may be among the most important slices of the church marketing pie, but it is far from the only one that you need to know about.
+Church media conferences can be an excellent source of inspiration, encouragement, tactics and strategies for effective media management.

 Your church environment, church website, the branding that you create, are also key parts of digital marketing.
 These elements deserve just as much attention as social media does.
 In fact, pouring resources into these will supplement and even enhance the online presence that you have on social media.